solliancenet/microsoft-redis-cache-migration/pandoc/Redis-guide.md

 ## Redis

-Redis has a rich history in the open source community and is heavily used in corporate websites and critical applications.
+Redis has a rich history in the open-source community and is heavily used in corporate websites and critical applications.
 This guide will assist administrators who have been asked to scope, plan, and execute the migration.
 Administrators new to Redis can also review the [Redis